matallui/artico/README.md

 # Artico

-Artico is a flexible set of libraries that help create your own WebRTC-based solutions.
+Artico is a flexible set of libraries that help you create your own WebRTC-based solutions.
 It uses a `RTCPeerConnection` abstraction similar to [simple-peer], in order to maintain each individual peer-to-peer connection, while providing integrated signaling (via [Socket.io]), all via simple APIs.

 > **Warning**